bmcgaughey1/SilviMetricTesting/README.md

 **Testing uses the pixel_is_point branch from the [SilviMetric repo](https://github.com/hobuinc/silvimetric) (v1.3.1).
-This branch implements a change to the alignment of SilviMetric’s cell structure so it matchs the structure used by FUSION.
-In short, FUSION’s alignment is such that pixel centers fall on a multiple of the cell size.
+This branch implements two raster alignment methods that apply to the entire TileDB.
+The methods are: ‘PixelIsPoint’ and ‘PixelIsArea’ for a change.
+FUSION uses the ‘PixelIsPoint’ alignment so raster cell centers are aligned to a multiple of the cell size.
+The ‘PixelIsCell’ option aligns cell edges to a multiple of the cell size.
 The main branch in the repo uses and alignment such that the cell edges fall on a multiple of the cell size.**

-Ultimately, I think we want SilviMetric to offer both cell alignment options and store the alignment method in StorageConfig.
+The pixel_is_point branch will, ultimately, be merged into the main branch of SilviMetric.

 ## Example lidar data